mk12/sicp/notes/lecture.md

 - Lisp provides this: it is called _list structure_.
 It starts with the primitive procedure `cons`.
 - `cons` is obviously the **cons**tructor. `car` and `cdr` are the selectors for pairs.
 - For any `x` and `y`, `(car (cons x y))` is `x`, and `(cdr (cons x y))` is `y`.
-- We can represent conses with two boxes side by side with an arrow coming from each.
+- We can represent pairs with two boxes side by side with an arrow coming from each.
 This is called _box-and-pointer notation_.

 ### Lowest terms